 Upcoming Pain Schools

-The North American Pain School (NAPS) brings together leading experts in the fields of pain research and management to provide a unique educational and networking experience for the next generation of basic science and clinical pain researchers.
-NAPS offers opportunities for scientific education, professional development, and connections with peers in a setting far removed from the lab and steeped in the character and culture of Quebec.
+The North American Pain School (NAPS) brings together leading experts in pain research and management to provide a unique educational and networking experience for the next generation of basic science and clinical pain researchers.
+NAPS offers opportunities for scientific education, professional development, and connections with peers in a setting far removed from the lab, steeped in the character and culture of Quebec.

 Past Pain Schools

-The school incorporates refresher courses, special lectures, methods-oriented workshops, trainee talks, debates, and direct one-to-one interactions with dynamic and inspiring international faculty.
-Another key aim is to promote scientific and cultural exchange between South American scientists and the international pain community.
+The school incorporated refresher courses, special lectures, methods-oriented workshops, trainee talks, debates, and direct one-to-one interactions with dynamic and inspiring international faculty.
+Another key aim was to promote scientific and cultural exchange between South American scientists and the international pain community.

-The program provides an interactive, participatory, educational experience for health-care workers in India who are interested in pain management.
-The curriculum includes fundamentals of pain physiology and pathophysiology and practical concepts of the assessment, diagnosis, and interdisciplinary management of acute and chronic pain conditions.
-The program covers topics relevant to day-to-day clinical practice in small-group sessions, and provides learning materials and tools to help manage patients with a broad spectrum of pain states.
-The course takes place over a six-month period, with three two-day in-person sessions at two sites, Delhi and Mumbai.
+The program provided an interactive, participatory, educational experience for health-care workers in India who are interested in pain management.
+The curriculum included fundamentals of pain physiology and pathophysiology and practical concepts of the assessment, diagnosis, and interdisciplinary management of acute and chronic pain conditions.
+The program covered topics relevant to day-to-day clinical practice in small-group sessions, and provided learning materials and tools to help manage patients with a broad spectrum of pain states.
+The course took place over a six-month period, with three two-day in-person sessions at two sites, Delhi and Mumbai.
 The most recent programs were held in March, May, and July 2017.

 Other Education Opportunities

 IASP has gathered information from various sources on programs for continuing education in pain.
 These may be fellowships, degree programs, distance-learning programs, web-based training, and so forth.
 Inclusion in this list does not imply IASP endorsement of these programs or courses, unless otherwise specified.
-View Graduate Opportunities.
+To learn more, please view Graduate Opportunities.